V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **How will you attract your first 1000 users?
 Your first 1,000,000?**

-We anticipate contacts from our immediate VR communities will seed the first 50 users.
-To break past 100 users, we will provide unique experiences not easily accessible on other platforms.
-To move beyond thousands of users, we will host events and ensure privacy and self-hosting capabilities.
+We will start with contacts from our VR communities to get the first 50 users.
+To get more users, we will offer unique experiences not available on other platforms.
+To reach thousands of users, we will host events and ensure privacy and self-hosting capabilities.

 **First 2-week development milestone**